Opportunity Shopping For Fun

 If you are a lover of antique furniture you may find some prize pieces at op-shops.
 Op-shop furniture comes as-is and may sometimes need some repair.
 If the staff have recognised something as antique they may have priced it a bit higher in recognition.

 For example, an ugly old wardrobe may be $150 while a nice pine one only $100.
-I also saw a retro-kitchen dress (with all the hallmarks of 1960s styling) painted an ugly flat white with coloured sliding glass doors priced at $250; while a nice pine one with three glass doors went for $200.
+I also saw a retro-kitchen dresser (with all the hallmarks of 1960s styling) painted an ugly flat white with coloured sliding glass doors priced at $250; while a nice pine one with three glass doors went for $200.

 Some of these items would be worth a lot more in an antique store.
 If all you want is nice furniture, I recommend the pine.
 Pine is a special favourite of mine anyway!
 If you enjoy owning antiques, watch for them to come into op-shops old and dingy looking, take them home and give them a touch of sand paper and polish.